robertmartin8/PyPortfolioOpt/docs/EfficientFrontier.rst

 Note that :math:`w^T w` is the same as the sum of squared weights (I didn't write this explicitly to reduce confusion caused by :math:`\Sigma` denoting both the covariance matrix and the summation operator).
-This term serves the purpose of reducing neglibile weights, because it has a minimum value when all weights are equally distributed, and maximum value in the limiting case where the entire portfolio is allocated to one asset.
+This term reduces the number of negligible weights, because it has a minimum value when all weights are equally distributed, and maximum value in the limiting case where the entire portfolio is allocated to one asset.
 I refer to it as **L2 regularisation** because it has exactly the same form as the L2 regularisation term in machine learning, though